ByteAstro/realtime-chatap-roombased/README.md

-- A simple code editor (JS)
+- A simple Chat app
-that has realtime editing functionality by multiple users in a room based system
 - It uses socket.io for communication